PACKAGING WASTE RECYCLING RATE

 Packaging waste consists of all packaging used for containing, protecting, handling, delivering, and presenting goods, from raw materials to finished products, from the producer to the user or end user, which has been discarded and become waste.
 It is divided into paper and cardboard, plastic, wood, steel, aluminum, and glass packaging.
 The indicator is obtained from the ratio between the amount of recycled packaging waste and the total amount of packaging waste produced.
 It is assumed that the annual production of packaging waste is equivalent to the amount of packaging placed on the market in the same period.
 The data on market placement is derived from the production of empty packaging added to packaging imports, net of exports; it takes into account the corrective factors necessary to ensure the reliability, completeness, and comparability of the data.
 The indicator is expressed as a percentage (%), both overall and for individual material fractions.
 Starting from the data on packaging waste recycled in the reference year 2020, the new calculation rules issued by the implementing decision (EU) 2019/665 of April 17, 2019, amending decision 2005/270/EC, are fully applied.
 According to these new rules, the weight of packaging waste recovered or recycled refers to the amount of packaging waste that undergoes an actual recovery or recycling process.
 For the uniform application of the calculation rules and data comparability, the calculation point for the main packaging materials is specified, understood as the point at which packaging waste enters the recycling operation where it is reprocessed to obtain products, materials, or substances that are no longer considered waste, or the point at which waste ceases to be waste following a preparatory operation before being reprocessed.
 According to the previous calculation rules, however, the quantities of packaging waste sent for recycling were accounted for.
 The recycling rate also takes into account the quantities of waste refurbished and reintroduced into consumption following reprocessing activities.

-The indicator is reliable and trustworthy in terms of measurement methods and data collection, is updated annually, and is comparable across regions. regarding comparability over time, the data can be compared from 2011 to 2019 based on the old calculation methodology, and from 2020 onwards based on the new methodology.
+The indicator is reliable and accurate in terms of measurement and data collection methods; it is updated annually and is spatially comparable.
+Regarding temporal comparability, data are comparable from 2011 to 2019 according to the previous calculation methodology, and from 2020 onward according to the new methodology.

 Trend